xZeroW/fictional-dollop/docs/systems/loot.md

 are still separate item instances in `RunInventory`.
 Loot is intentionally not stackable.

+When extraction/profile persistence exists, extracted weapon instances should be the permanent item objects stored in the profile bank, including rarity and any future rolls or upgrades.

 Drop sprites use the weapon atlas:

 - Image: `assets/sprites/weapons/weapons.png`